 Contact Us with your questions.

-There are Research charges after the first 15 minutes of research assistance, and for copies or scans of materials.
+There are research charges after the first 15 minutes of research assistance, and for copies or scans of materials.
 Members receive additional research time as a benefit to your membership in RCHS.

 Please note: We do not have birth, death, immigration, census, naturalization, or marriage records.
 Information can be found on our Helpful History Links page.

-In addition to the Research Center documents and materials, the Ramsey County Historical Society also has a collection of 3-D objects from the history of our Capital County.
+In addition to documents and materials, the Ramsey County Historical Society also has a collection of 3-D objects from the history of our Capital County.
 A few of these include the Gibbs Farm buildings and their contents, used by the Gibbs family and other pioneers, and replicas of objects used by Dakota people from the area.
 Items from our collections can also be seen in our Exhibitions in the Landmark Center.

 Your County History

 Our historians have researched some topics of interest in Ramsey County, including Saint Paul and Ramsey County neighborhoods, and the history of Ramsey County.

 For our members, researchers, and readers of all ages, RCHS’s Publishing will help you discover the fascinating true stories of Ramsey County.

 RCHS offers a wide selection of books about the history, people, and stories of Ramsey County.